iljapostnovs/ui5plugin-linter/README.md

       },
       "jsLinterExceptions": [{
         "className": "com.test.MyCustomClass",
+		/*method or field name*/
-        "memberName": "myCustomMethod", //method or field name
+        "memberName": "myCustomMethod",
-        "applyToChildren": true //all classes which extends com.test.MyCustomClass will inherit this exception as well }],
+		/*all classes which extends com.test.MyCustomClass will
+		inherit this exception as well*/
+        "applyToChildren": true
+      }],
+	  /*classes to exclude from linting*/
-      "jsClassExceptions": ["com.test.MyCustomClass1", "com.test.MyCustomClass2"], //classes to exclude from linting "xmlClassExceptions": ["com.test.view.Master", "com.test.fragment.MyToolbar"], //views and fragments to exclude from linting
+      "jsClassExceptions": ["com.test.MyCustomClass1", "com.test.MyCustomClass2"],
+	  /*views and fragments to exclude from linting*/ "xmlClassExceptions": ["com.test.view.Master", "com.test.fragment.MyToolbar"],
+      "componentsToInclude": ["com.test"],
-      "componentsToInclude": ["com.test"], //it makes sense to use only componentsToInclude or componentsToExclude, but not at once. "componentsToExclude" comes in handy when you want to exclude e.g. libraries. "componentsToInclude" comes handy when you have many different components which project depends on, but it is necessary to lint only one
+	  /*it makes sense to use only componentsToInclude or componentsToExclude, but not at once.
+	  "componentsToExclude" comes in handy when you want to exclude e.g. libraries.
+	  "componentsToInclude" comes handy when you have many different components which project depends on, but it is necessary to lint only one*/ "componentsToExclude": ["com.custom.library"]
-      "componentsToExclude": ["com.custom.library"]
     }
   }